Have you been to the Museum of Broken relationships in Zagreb, the capital of Croatia? No?

 In summer months the museum gets a bit overcrowded.
 The idea works best if you are lucky enough to find rooms empty, so you can roam around on your own pace.

-Before leaving it is a good idea to wipe off your tears and get a cup of tea at the museum’s small cafe, where they have ‘beer as cold as your ex’s heart‘, to put yourself back together before returning back to the busy Zagreb centre.
+Before leaving it is a good idea to wipe off your tears and get a cup of tea at the museum’s small cafe, where they have ‘beer as cold as your ex’s heart‘, to put yourself back together before returning back to the busy Zagreb center.

 You will need a place where you can sleep and cry in your pillow.
 Here are some budget options in Zagreb.